ramarshart-eng/campaign-tool/README.md

 This repo includes a PowerShell helper script to create a GitHub repository, add it as a remote, and push your code.

 Requirements:
-- A GitHub Personal Access Token with `repo` scope (or a fine‑grained token with Contents: Read/Write for this repo)
+- A GitHub Personal Access Token with `repo` scope (or a fine-grained token with Contents: Read/Write for this repo)
 - Your GitHub username

 Usage (PowerShell):